TheOpenMMTLab/.github/profile/README.md

-# The Open MicroModel Transformation Laboratory (TheOpenMMTLab)
+# The Open MicroModel and Transformation Laboratory (TheOpenMMTLab)

 ## Context
 TheOpenMMTLab is a GitHub organization created in the context of the research projects **FlexiDug** and **SQuIRRL**.